Wednesday, 18 December 2024

 Major tech companies like Tencent, Microsoft, and Amazon showcase AI tools for game development at ChinaJoy, revolutionising the industry.

-At ChinaJoy, Shanghai’s most significant annual digital entertainment expo, major tech companies like Tencent, Microsoft, and Amazon showcase their (AI) tools to Chinese video game developers.
+At ChinaJoy, Shanghai’s most significant annual digital entertainment expo, major tech companies like Tencent, Microsoft, and Amazon showcase their artificial intelligence (AI) tools to Chinese video game developers.
 These companies aim to revolutionise the gaming industry by enhancing game development processes with advanced AI technologies.

 Tencent’s comprehensive AI services

 Tencent Holdings, headquartered in Shenzhen, is a leading player in the global video gaming market in terms of revenue.
 At ChinaJoy, Tencent Cloud Internet Industry General Manager Chen Liang shared insights into the company’s AI services, which span the entire game development life cycle.
-Chen highlighted that AI has been integral to video games since the 1990s, but the current generative AI (GenAI) boom has significantly heightened market expectations.
+Chen highlighted that AI has been integral to video games since the 1990s, but the current (GenAI) boom has significantly heightened market expectations.

 Big tech companies pitch AI tools for video game developers at the ChinaJoy expo